rohitksingh-021/Internship-Project/README.md

 # Internship-Project
-It's a project which was assigned during uring my internship.
+It's a project which was assigned during my internship.